 In 2009 WCIU’s founder, Ralph D. Winter, passed away.
 As the primary conceptual and most influential university leader, his absence is still greatly felt.
 In 2010, Dr. Beth Snodderly was appointed full-time president and served until January 2016.
 Prior to that, the various presidents had concurrently held major roles in other institutions.
 Having a full-time president led to unprecedented growth for the University.

 In 2013, the University decided to focus its efforts on graduate programs and ceased enrollments in the Bachelor of Arts in International Development degree program.
 In a further effort to refine the University’s mission, the Doctor of Philosophy degree program entered into a teach-out phase and ceased enrollments in 2015.
 Current PhD students must complete the program within 10 years from the date they started the program (i.e., within the maximum length of the program).
 The University continues to focus on offering a quality distance education Master of Arts in International Development degree program.

-In 2016, the University’s Board of Directors adopted its current mission statement: WCIU provides innovative, distance education programs to equip professionals serving with agencies, development organizations, and educational institutions as they address the multi-faceted challenges of societies around the globe.
+In 2018, the University’s Board of Directors adopted its current mission statement: WCIU provides innovative distance education programs to enhance the effectiveness of scholar practitioners as they serve with others to develop transformational solutions to the roots of human problems around the world.